yingmath/profile/README.md

 Zhang, Y. (2022).
 Chinese teachers’ views on implementing problem-based learning in the Chinese mathematics classroom, Proceedings of the British Society for Research into Learning Mathematics, 41(3). https://bsrlm.org.uk/wp-content/uploads/2022/01/BSRLM-CP-41-3-10.pdf

 ## Teaching Experience
+**Mathematics Educational Blogger on social media “Xiaohongshu”** Deliver free mathematics lessons online, share mathematics teaching and learning methods to teachers and students ranging from elementary to university.
+***sample of teaching***

 ## Research Experience
 Cambridge Mathematics Research Assistant